ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 #    arg2 is: 2
 ```

 Usually, when we mix both types of arguments, we put the required arguments first and then the optional ones.
-But Ruby allows as to do weird things like:
+But Ruby allows us to do weird things like:

 ```ruby
 def foo(arg1, arg2 = 'default value', arg3)